Human-Building Interaction | Adaptive Environments

 Ph.D. student positions

-The positions are available and students could start as soon as possible starting Fall 2021 and Spring 2022.
+The positions are available and students could start as soon as possible starting Spring 2022 and Fall 2022.

 Familiarity with programing and machine learning concepts will be a plus.

 If you are interested, please contact Dr. Jazizadeh and see Prospective Team Members page.

 MSc applicants are also encouraged to contact Dr. Jazizadeh if they are interested in joining the INFORM Lab team.